 If you in Canada and looking for an alternative to Smile Direct Club, check out New Smile Club.
 They are a promising startup that offers fully-virtual teeth aligner diagnosis and consultation (no in-person visits) for $1999 (all-in) and their customer are raving about the experience online.

 The Verdict: Who offers the best low-cost teeth aligner kit, -- Smilelove, Smile Direct Club, or Candid?

 Overall we are firm believers in low-cost, at-home teeth aligners vs traditional treatments.
-They all promise to help straighten your teeth with less cost and hassle than braces or Invisalign, and we think you’ll enjoy a similarly convenient experience plus a similarly beautiful smile from any of the three: Candid, Smile Direct Club, or Smilelove.
+They all promise to help straighten your teeth with less cost and hassle than braces or Invisalign, and we think you’ll enjoy a similarly convenient experience plus a similarly beautiful smile from either Candid or Smile Direct Club.

 The chart and overview above can help you figure out the similarities and subtle nuances separating these companies.
-If you’re keen to try the at-home kit and cost matters most to you, try Smilelove.
-Otherwise we recommend going in-person to one of Candid or Smile Direct Club’s studios to take advantage of their free consultations.
+If you’re keen to try the at-home kit and cost matters most to you, try New Smile Club.
+It’s most similar to now-defunct Smilelove, except with higher quality aligners and better customer service.
+Otherwise, if you have the time and patience, we recommend going in-person to one of Candid or Smile Direct Club’s studios to take advantage of their free consultations.

 If you care most about working with a legitimately licensed and highly-specialized orthodontist, pick Candid.
 If the idea of straightening your teeth at night while you sleep sounds appealing, go with Smile Direct Club.
 Either way, it seems unlikely you’ll go wrong.